Victor Voss: Biography

 Count Victor Voss was born on the family estate at Schorssow in today Northeastern Germany to the Hungarian countess Elise Szapáry.
-At the beginning of the 1890s, he learned to play tennis with the help of an American coach, winning the German Championships three times in a row from 1894 to 1896, which were restricted to German and Austrian citizens at the time.
+At the beginning of the 1890s, he learned to play tennis with the help of an American coach, winning the German Championships three consecutive seasons (1894 - 1896), which were restricted to German and Austrian citizens at the time.
 In 1896, he was finalist at the Baden-Baden tournament which he lost to Reginald Doherty.

 In 1897 he hired a coach named Thomas Burke (father of Albert Burke) and began to play in tournaments at the Riviera.
-He reached the final at Nice in 1897 and Monte Carlo in 1898, but lost to Reginald and his brother Laurence Doherty, respectively.
+He reached the 1897 final at Nice and 1898 final at Monte Carlo, but respectively lost to Reginald and his brother Laurence Doherty.

-In 1899, Voss traveled to the United Kingdom in order to take part in tournaments there.
-At the Irish Open, he lost his second round match against Frank Riseley in five sets.
-At Chiswick Park he lost against George Greville.
-He reached the final at Nice once again in this year, but lost to Laurence Doherty in three straight sets without winning a single game.
+In 1899, Voss took part in tournament in the United Kingdom.
+At the Irish Open, he lost his second round match to Frank Riseley in five sets.
+At Chiswick Park he lost to George Greville.
+He reached the final at Nice once again in this year, but lost to Laurence Doherty in three straight sets never winning a one game.

 Voss usually played at the tennis facilities at Heiligendamm, where he frequently met with Russian Duchess Anastasia Mikhailovna and countess Clara von der Schulenburg.
 He used to wrap a wet towel around his forehead while playing, as he said it would prevent his glasses from fogging.

 A. Wallis Myers wrote about Voss: "He has a good forehand ground stroke and volleys well, but his service, though hard, is easy to take, he smashes only moderately, and his ground stroke is poor."

 After losing to George Hillyard in the semifinals of the 1900 German Championships, Voss retired from playing tennis tournaments.
-He now focused on his two other hobbies, auto racing and clay pigeon shooting.
-In 1911, he married a divorced Italian woman at New York.
+He would focus on his other two other hobbies: auto racing and clay pigeon shooting.
+In 1911, he married the divorced ItalianFrancesca Ricci at New York.
+They had two children, Paula and Hans-Alexander.
 In 1928, he married Countess Clara von der Schulenburg at Berlin-Grunewald.
-Voss had two children, Paula and Hans-Alexander, with his first wife Francesca Ricci.
-He died reclusively in his house at Waren in 1936.
+He died a reclusive in his house at Waren in 1936.